-Digital asset management (DAM) is the storage, retrieval, management, optimization and distribution of digital files.
-Many brands and retailers use complex digital asset management systems to assist with the organization of massive volumes of files, images and videos.
+Digital asset management (DAM) is the storage, retrieval, management, optimisation and distribution of digital files.
+Many brands and retailers use complex digital asset management systems to assist with the organisation of massive volumes of files, images and videos.

 In short, DAM software helps you manage your brand’s content, and passes it on to people or connected systems.
 Put more simply, it’s a central database for a company’s digital files.
 Let’s take a deeper dive though to fully answer the question, what is digital asset management?